 Recent research done shows that in India about 80% of the urban Indians either have very low insurance coverage or no insurance coverage at all!

-Thus, you can choose to be a part of the remaining 20% by opting for adequate insurance coverage for yourself.
+Thus, you can choose to be a part of the remaining 20% by opting for adequate life insurance coverage for yourself.
 You can use any of the above-mentioned methods to determine your insurance need.
 However, a simple thumb rule is 10-12 times your annual income, irrespective of your age.
 So, if you are earning Rs 10 lakhs a year, your minimum insurance coverage should be Rs 1CR to Rs 1.2 CR to stay adequately insured.